quonext/sphinx_quonext_theme/README.rst

 Contributing or modifying the theme
 ===================================

-The sphinx_rtd_theme is primarily a sass_ project that requires a few other sass libraries.
-I'm using bower_ to manage these dependencies and sass_ to build the css.
+The sphinx_quonext_theme is primarily a sphinx-rtd-theme_ project that requires a few other sphinx-rtd-theme libraries.
+I'm using bower_ to manage these dependencies and sphinx-rtd-theme_ to build the css.
 The good news is I have a very nice set of grunt_ operations that will not only load these dependencies, but watch for changes, rebuild the sphinx demo docs and build a distributable version of the theme.
 The bad news is this means you'll need to set up your environment similar to that